Michaelsplendid/it-company-website-template/README.md

 # it-company-website-template
-A template I built for IT companies using HTML and CSS.
+A template I built for IT companies using HTML, CSS and Js.
 📎Link: https://it-company-website-template.netlify.com